Being able to speak clearly, with confidence and understand spoken language is a vital part of early education.

 We are expected to teach children to speak and write 'Standard English'.
 This is the language of business that people use in the work place.
 It is helpful if children know the correct past tense words:

-no I brought (not I brung);
+I brought (not I brung);

-no I drew a picture (not I drawed)
+I drew a picture (not I drawed)

-no We were singing (not we was singing)
+We were singing (not we was singing)

 There are also some Leicester ways of talking that are non-standard, which we correct pupils on: